For your convenience, please explore our page of upcoming genealogical and local history events in the Quad-City area.

 Category Archives: Library

-In 2011, genealogists and history researchers came from all over the country to the Richardson-Sloane Special Collections Center, to use our wonderful resources.
+In 2014, genealogists and history researchers came from all over the country to the Richardson-Sloane Special Collections Center, to use our wonderful resources.
+We also had email and phone requests come in from all over the world!
 They came from … Continue reading

 Join us tonight at 7pm at the Fairmount Street Branch Library for a spooky talk from Terry Fisk, author of The Iowa Road Guide to Haunted Locations.
 Mr. Fisk’s book includes two entries for Davenport.
 One is on the “Banshee of … Continue reading

 The Quad-City Times Plus-60 Club is hosting an Introduction to Genealogy Research Event on October 30 (this Thursday) from 9:30 – 11:30 a.m. in the Film Room of the Main Street Davenport Library.
 Following a presentation, given by our our … Continue reading

 Are the nuts in your family tree so well hidden you suspect that squirrels may be involved?
 We in the Special Collections Center understand.
 And we are once again opening our Center on a Sunday to give you a little … Continue reading

 Jessica Mirasol, our new Archives Supervising Librarian, joined the Richardson-Sloane Special Collections Center crew on August 25!
 Jessica earned her Master of Library and Information Science with a concentration in Archival Preservation from the University of Pittsburgh in 2006.
 She … Continue reading

 As we’ve mentioned a few times this month, this year marks the 200th anniversary of the Battle of Credit Island, which took place during the War of 1812, on the fourth and fifth of September in 1814.
 Our Special Collections … Continue reading